mkons/DMC-Lexi/DMC_Lexi_Dataset/Data/all_manuscript_transcription_data/README_DATA.md

 # Dataset Contents

-- `metadata/`: CSV files with manuscript metadata.
+- `metadata/`: CSV files with manuscript metadata and transcriptions of lemmata, definitions or lemmata AND definitions
-- `transcriptions/`: TEI-encoded XML files with manual or automatic transcriptions.

 ## TEI Conventions